COVID-19 vaccines: studies for approval

 - the vaccine’s effectiveness in the real world, i.e. outside the controlled setting of clinical studies.

-Several thousand individuals will have received the vaccine at the time of evaluation.
-This will allow regulators to assess side effects that affect at least 1 in 1,000 vaccinated people.
+Several thousand individuals have received the vaccine at the time of evaluation.
+This allows regulators to assess side effects that affect at least 1 in 1,000 vaccinated people.

 Did you know..?